rmcd-priv/lilurl/README.md

 ## Docker Development w/ Local Elixir available (preferred)

 ### Setup
 These instructions assume that you have docker and docker-compose installed locally, as well as elixir 1.12.3-otp-24, and erlang 24.1.7.
-If you do not have elixir/erlang installed locally, and would prefer to use docker commands directly, you can find an equivalent of each mix command at the bottom of this document.
+If you do not have elixir/erlang installed locally, and would prefer to use docker commands directly, you can find an equivalent of each mix command at the bottom of this section.

 To get started with a fresh repo, you should run `mix docker.setup`.
 This will start a temporary instance of the application & postgres containers, and install any missing deps, as well as create, migrate, and seed the database.
 The development docker container syncs your local repository with the docker container's /app directory.